fabioprev/MRI-Classifier/README.md

 AlzheimerClassifier
 =========

 Thank you for using our AlzheimerClassifier software.
-In the case you downloaded empty directiories here the solution to fix your problem.
+In the case you downloaded empty directories here the solution to fix your problem.
 Since the Github repository contains sub-modules you need to recursively download it by typing the following command: